How to Reduce Project Stress and Resolve Issues

 2. Don’t take it personally

-As a project manager, it is very easy to take project issues personally.
-Sure, if you’re a good PM you can spot issues from a mile away and shoot them down before they get close.
-But, hey, they’re going to come up from behind every once in awhile, and there’s not much you can do about that.
+Sure, any good project manager can spot issues from a mile away and shoot them down before they get close.
+But they’re going to come up from behind every once in a while, and there’s not much you can do about that.
 It happens to the best of us!

 3. Get everything in writing

 You probably take reams of notes in meetings and send them out to your team, clients, and stakeholders.
 This simple act can help you tenfold on projects.

 You may think no one reads your notes, and really, it’s okay if they don’t (some of the time).
 But you need to feel confident in the fact that you’re documenting conversations and keeping everyone in the loop, just in case problems pop up in the future.

 That’s because people have a funny way of forgetting conversations (especially when they refer to project scope or deadlines).
 Keep track of key discussions and decisions in your notes—and share them publicly—so you can always point back to the conversation if needed.
 These notes could come in handy when resolving an issue.